top of page

 Join 1123+ Readers

-Discover Why Our Words Work.
+Discover Why Your Words Don't Work.

 Tap into our natural instincts and the Psychology behind effective communication.

-I came across the above post a few weeks ago - either the bookstore owner was having a bad day or they understand what their customers want!
+I came across the above post a few weeks ago - either the bookstore owner was having a bad day, or they understand what their customers want!

 The thing is, it doesn't matter how clever, witty, or unique you think you are - there will always be others who sound just like you, and catching your reader's attention is becoming increasingly difficult.

-I'm always searching for clever book titles to inspire the way I write - Just like your headlines, book titles need to grab attention quickly while giving the right amount of information to entice the prospect to buy the book.
+I'm always searching for clever book titles to inspire the way I write.
+Just like your headlines, book titles need to grab attention quickly while giving the right amount of information to entice the prospect to buy the book.

 So here are 9 book titles that can inspire you to write a hook: